frankblob/pushtorrent/readme.md

 #Welcome to 'Torrent Watch'
-## AKA 'contributions AND new name suggestions are welcome'
+## AKA 'contributions/name suggestions are welcome'

 Built with Ruby 2.2.0, Sinatra 1.4.5 and Nokogiri 1.6.5.

 ### Description of the web app's basic functionality
-No need to manually for users to do daily searches for new 'ruby on rails', 'the stranger 720p HD', 'FLAC' or similar torrents.
-Opt-in to receive email notification when new torrents matching your search terms become available.
+No need for users to manually do daily torrent searches for new 'ruby on rails', 'the stranger 720p HD', 'FLAC' or similar.
+Torrent Watch let users search and opt-in to receive email notifications when new torrents are ready for download.

-Why not get an email when torrents you seek are released?
+Why not get an email when the torrents you seek are released?

 ##### Roadmap / to-do list for future functionality and features

 1. Timedate sorted torrent list, but allowing user to do size and seeders.
-2. Dynamically generate static pages for notification search terms Include site map, with updated child nodes.
+2. Dynamically generate static pages for notification search terms -Include site map, with updated child nodes.
 3. Add bootstrap and design the layout with clear CTA
-4. Add DB for user registration and user management of notifications Sign up
+4. Add DB for user registration and user management of notifications -Sign up
-	Log in
+	-Log in
-	Manage notifications
+	-Manage notifications
-5. Develop function for daily querying of notification search terms Dynamically generate emails when new releases are found Update timedate field for notification, to secure only new releases are searched
+5. Develop function for daily querying of notification search terms -Dynamically generate emails when new releases are found --Update timedate field for notification, to secure only new releases are searched
 6. Install user forum
-	Reuse user DB, to avoid double sign up
+	-Reuse user DB, to avoid double sign up
 7. Produce simple instructional video for home page
 8. Generate email template and create example email for viewing